dragaus/hello_pygame/README.md

 ### Sprite.py

-In this script we show how to draw a image that is store in images called burgercito and show how to centered
+In this script we show how to draw a image that is store in images called burgercito and show how to center it.

 ![burgercito](./images/burgercito.png)